bokkypoobah/ParityMultisigRecoveryReconciliation/README.md

 A reconciliation of LefterisJP and my ethers transactions is available in [results/ethersReconciliation.xls](results/ethersReconciliation.xls) and the numbers match exactly.

 My latest ethers results for comparison with the WHG rescue data is in [results/multisig_rescue_ether_bokkypoobah.csv](results/multisig_rescue_ether_bokkypoobah.csv).

+Note that my ethers data seems to have an incorrect entry when compared to Jordi's data and from manual checking.
+The only difference between mine and Jordis ETH data is that I have an extra amount `0x32bacc8b241fb172fee18bda32527126c6f3c5f7 963930173170731000000`.
+This transaction was picked up by my script because I looked at each transaction in the blocks containing the rescue transactions, and this
+`0x32bacc8b241fb172fee18bda32527126c6f3c5f7` account is not an account that was rescued.

+Jordi's file [results/multisig_resque_eth_jordi.csv](results/multisig_resque_eth_jordi.csv) is correct.

+Also note that my .csv file numbers have small rounding issues as I used MS Excel to compute the cumulative amounts.
+See the .tsv file for the exact amounts in weis.

 <br />